 At first, I was making a protein shake and a cup of coffee and carrying them both with me to work.
 It took me forever to get through both of them and I was jumping up to go to the bathroom every hour.
 It just wasn’t working out.

 Combining the protein in the coffee really kills two birds with one stone.
 It’s one drink that helps me get some nutrition and also gives me a caffeine boost to get through the morning.
+I also use Bulletproof coffee, which contains high-quality fats in the form of grass-fed butter and MCT oil.

 We all know that drinking whey protein supplements helps build muscle mass.
 But, it’s a little more complicated than that.
 What does it actually do?